Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Introduction

+To reduce the degradation in the LER produced by BP, OSD is used as a post-processing method, improving accuracy by several orders of magnitude \cite{roffe2020decoding}, \cite{panteleev2021degenerate}.
+However, the primary drawback of OSD is that it must solve a dynamically created linear system based on the reliability information provided by BP to obtain a solution.
+This process of solving the linear system can create bottlenecks for implementing parallel architectures, since it involves sequential operations and dynamic computation of matrix inverses.
+These factors lead to scalability challenges, particularly as the size of the linear system to be solved increases, especially when considering the detector error model \cite{derks2024designing}, \cite{Gidney2021stimfaststabilizer}.

-Some of these proposals focus on avoiding OSD-like solutions that require solving systems of linear equations, which implies the computation of matrix inversion through Gaussian elimination.
-These alternatives seek to enhance efficiency by combining different BP decoders or modifying internal rules for the update of the different nodes involved in the decoding process.
-Examples of these include Belief Propagation Guided Decimation (BPGD) \cite{yao2024belief}, \cite{gong2024lowlatencyiterativedecodingqldpc}, Stabilizer Inactivation (SI) \cite{du2022stabilizer}, and Check-Agnosia (CA) \cite{du2024check}.
-On the other side, some decoding algorithms aim to simplify, rather than eliminate, OSD, such as the Localized Statistics Decoder (BP+LSD) \cite{hillmann2024localizedstatisticsdecodingparallel} and the Ordered Tanner Forest (BP+OTF) \cite{iolius2024almostlineartimedecodingalgorithm}.
-Regardless of the approach taken, all solutions begin with some variant of BP, leading to further exploration of BP enhancements to improve error correction performance.
+Some alternative decoders focus on avoiding OSD-like solutions that require solving systems of linear equations, which implies the computation of matrix inversion through Gaussian elimination.
+These alternatives aim to improve efficiency by combining different BP decoders or modifying the internal update rules of the variable and check nodes, based on the expectation that each variation enables the correction of distinct error patterns that are not successfully handled by a single BP decoder.
+Examples of these include Relay-BP \cite{müller2025improvedbeliefpropagationsufficient}, Belief Propagation Guided Decimation (BPGD) \cite{yao2024belief}, \cite{gong2024lowlatencyiterativedecodingqldpc}, Stabilizer Inactivation (SI) \cite{du2022stabilizer}, and Check-Agnosia (CA) \cite{du2024check}.

+On the other side, some decoding algorithms aim to reduce the complexity of the post-processing method, rather than using only BP decoders.
+Some examples are the Localized Statistics Decoder (BP+LSD) \cite{hillmann2024localizedstatisticsdecodingparallel}, the Ordered Tanner Forest (BP+OTF) \cite{iolius2024almostlineartimedecodingalgorithm}, and Ambiguity Clustering (BP+AC) \cite{wolanski2025ambiguityclusteringaccurateefficient}, which obtain high accuracy while maintaining matrix inversion to perform the decoding.

+Regardless of the approach taken, all solutions begin with some variant of BP, leading to further exploration of BP algorithms to improve accuracy and reduce complexity and hence latency.
 This includes modifications to BP's scheduling, such as the random reordering of node updates \cite{du2023layered}, or introducing additional noise or perturbations to address the error floor problem \cite{Poulin2008Onthe}.